creachadair/taskgroup/README.md

 g.Go(myTask)
 ```

-Any number of tasks may be added, and it is safe to do so from multiple goroutines concurrently.
+Any number of tasks may be added, and it is safe to do so from multiple
+goroutines concurrently.
 To wait for the tasks to finish, use:

 ```go
 g.Wait()
 ```

-This blocks until all the tasks in the group have returned (either successfully, or with an error).
+This blocks until all the tasks in the group have returned (either
+successfully, or with an error). `Wait` returns the first non-nil error
+returned by any of the worker tasks.

 A working program demonstrating this example can be found in the `cmd/copytree` subdirectory.